 The YMCA of Middle Tennessee has an Open Doors Financial Policy, meaning no student will be denied the right to participate because of an inability to pay.
-If you would like to apply for financial assistance, please obtain a Financial Aid Application from your advisor and return the completed form to be reviewed by the YMCA Center for Civic Engagement.
+If you would like to apply for financial assistance, please obtain a Financial Aid Application from your advisor, and then return the completed form to be reviewed by the YMCA Center for Civic Engagement.

-TENNESSEE YMCA YOUTH IN GOVERNMENT SCHOOL STATEMENT OF FINANCIAL RESPONSIBILITY
+SCHOOL STATEMENT OF FINANCIAL RESPONSIBILITY